biglam/htmlapi-exercise/classnotes/w05/file_uploads_with_carrierwave.md

   bundle install
 ```

-[i]: if this breaks with an error finding 'MagickWand.h' then `brew install pkg-config` and bundle again

 # Using the versions

 At the moment, we're using the default version of the image -- the same as the user uploaded.
 Change the view to display the thumbnail, and link to the 'medium' version.

 Now we can go back into our view and update this line:

 ```
   # app/views/recipes/show.html.erb